All Episodes

 Sun has nothing to do with the climate.

-But boy, you can use sunscreen if you don't use that, you could uh sunburn really bad, get various forms of skin cancer and so forth.
+If you don't use that, you could sunburn really bad, get various forms of skin cancer and so forth.

-Maybe not being in the sun outside in the fresh air is what causes cancer, not a lack of vitamin D. It's just so confusing.
+Maybe not being in the sun outside in the fresh air is what causes cancer, not a lack of vitamin D.

 I fully expect someday for them to say that being out in the fresh air, because it isn't fresh anymore, poses a health hazard.

-And somebody will start marketing fresh air pills.
+And somebody started marketing fresh air pills.

 Just get some capsules, gel capsules, and put nothing in them and sell fresh air.